-Here are the current cases in our Illinois area:
+Here are the total number of coronavirus cases and deaths reported in our area:

 - Wayne County - 546 cases, 18 deaths